Updated July 2013.

 Background Information and Stats

 The Compulsive Reader is run by Tirzah Price, and all reviews and content are generated by me.
-I have been blogging and reviewing for 5 years, and have written over 600 reviews.
-The Compulsive Reader has over 1,400 posts, with an average of about 30,000 page views per month and 17,000 unique visitors per month.
+I have been blogging and reviewing since 2007, and have written over 600 reviews.
+The Compulsive Reader has over 1,700 posts, with an average of about 30,000 page views per month and 17,000 unique visitors per month.
 I have readers from all over the world, but most are from the United States, Canada, Australia, United Kingdom, Germany, and Brazil.
 More statistical details available upon request.

 Advertising space is available--click here for more details.